Betel Leaf

 Why is betel leaf healthy?

 The betel leaf is a good source of vitamins and minerals, including vitamin C, calcium, and iron.
-In Ayurveda, it is used as a treatment for digestive issues, and believed to have antioxidant and anti-inflammatory attributes.
+In Ayurveda it is used to treat digestive issues, and believed to have antioxidant and anti-inflammatory attributes.
 Betel leaf also finds use as a breath freshener because some of its polyphenols are anti-microbial, and may kill off some odor-causing bacteria.
-It is also sometimes used in traditional Indian medicine to sooth a toothache.
+It is also sometimes used in traditional Indian medicine to soothe a toothache.
 In addition, betel leaves may be heart protective.
+Preliminary research shows that one of the bioactives contained in betel leaves is called eugenol which is known to help lower LDL cholesterol and total cholesterol.

 It should be noted that betel leaf is normally partaken combined with other ingredients (including tobacco, areca nut, and slaked lime) that may negatively impact your health, so consume in moderation.
 Eaten without those ingredients, however, they are a nutritious, antioxidant-rich food.